PJ productivity: how to hold yourself to account when you’re working from home

 Anyone who spends any amount of their time working from home will know that it comes with pros and cons.
 On the one hand, there’s no early morning commute, you’re free to blast your most obnoxious music choices as loudly as you like, and you don’t even need to brush your hair if that’s how you roll.
 On the other, with so much freedom and no communal work atmosphere, just keeping yourself on track can start to feel like a full time job in itself.

-So how can you make your home work environment as conducive to effective, efficient work as the office, without losing any of the benefits?
+So how can you make your home work environment as conducive to effective, efficient work as the office, and manage your schedule without losing any of the benefits?
 Here are some tried and tested tips.

 1. Make evening plans